wickandbergamot/wickandbergamot/docs/src/proposals/optimistic-confirmation-and-slashing.md

 a block, it can expect that ~24% or `(86 - 66.666.. + 4.666..)%` of
 the network must be slashed for this block to fail full finalization.

-## Why Solana?
+## Why Safecoin?

-This approach can be built on other networks, but the implementation complexity is significantly reduced on Solana because our votes have provable VDF-based timeouts.
+This approach can be built on other networks, but the implementation complexity is significantly reduced on Safecoin because our votes have provable VDF-based timeouts.
 It’s not clear if switching proofs can be easily constructed in networks with weak assumptions about time.